chaione/swift-style-guide/README.markdown

 ## Spacing

-* Indent using Xcode's default 4 spaces (U.S. tabs).
+* Indent using Xcode's default 4 spaces.
 If your defaults do not use 4 spaces, be sure to set this preference in Xcode as shown below:

   ![Xcode indent settings](screens/default_xcode_spacing.png)